ColonolNutty/Sims4CommunityLibrary/README.md

 Current Features:

-- Access to Vanilla Tuning identifiers for
+- Access to Vanilla Tuning identifiers for:
   - Buffs
   - Interactions
   - Relationship Bits
   - Relationship Tracks
   - Short-Term Relationship Bits
   - Motives
   - Moods
   - Lot Traits
   - Sim Traits
   - Situations
   - Situation Jobs
   - Many Others!
 - Logging
   - Log messages to a file
   - Log custom exceptions
   - Log the current stack trace, find out who or what is calling your functions!
   - Useful when debugging code!
- - Enable/Disable logs via a command in-game.
+    - Enable/Disable logs via a command in-game. `s4clib.enable_log <log_name>`
- - `s4clib.enable_log <log_name>`
 - Exception Handling
   - Log to a file exceptions that are thrown
   - Catch exceptions within your functions via a decorator
 - Custom Enums
   - Create your own custom Enums (Because The Sims 4 is silly and decided to override the enum module, doh!)
   - Four types of Enums (More will be added if requested)
     - Int
     - String
     - Float
     - Object
 - Custom Dialogs
   - Ok/Cancel - The Player can choose either Ok or Cancel
     - The text for both the Ok and the Cancel buttons can be custom text as well.
 - Custom Notifications
   - Basic Notification - Display a notification with a title and description of varying urgency.
 - Interactions
   - Registration
   - Register Interactions to: